 Tips for Preparing for a Case Interview

 Have you been told that you have a case interview coming up?
-What is a case interview, anyway?
-A case interview is a job interview that includes questions about how to handle specific job scenario.
+What is a case interview, and why do employers use them?
+A case interview is a job interview that includes questions about how to handle a specific job scenario.

-During a case interview, the interviewee is given a business situation and asked what he or she would do to manage the situation.
+During a case interview, the interviewee is given a hypothetical business situation and asked what they would do to manage the situation.
 The business scenario is usually one that the interviewee would likely encounter while working for the company.

 However, the interviewer may also ask interview questions or ask you to solve brain teasers that don’t relate directly to the company.
 These types of questions may leave you feeling a bit flustered, so take a deep breath and think your way through them.